dotnet/docs/docs/standard/assembly/multifile.md

 author: "rpetrusha"
 ms.author: "ronpet"
 ---
-# Multifile Assemblies
+# Multifile assemblies

 You can create multifile assemblies using command-line compilers or Visual Studio with Visual C++.
 One file in the assembly must contain the assembly manifest.
-An assembly that starts an application must also contain an entry point, such as a Main or WinMain method.
+An assembly that starts an application must also contain an entry point, such as a `Main` or `WinMain` method.

-For example, suppose you have an application that contains two code modules, Client.cs and Stringer.cs.
-Stringer.cs creates the `myStringer` namespace that is referenced by the code in Client.cs.
-Client.cs contains the `Main` method, which is the application's entry point.
+For example, suppose you have an application that contains two code modules, *Client.cs* and *Stringer.cs*. *Stringer.cs* creates the `myStringer` namespace that is referenced by the code in *Client.cs*. *Client.cs* contains the `Main` method, which is the application's entry point.
 In this example, you compile the two code modules, and then create a third file that contains the assembly manifest, which launches the application.
-The assembly manifest references both the `Client` and `Stringer` modules.
+The assembly manifest references both the *Client* and *Stringer* modules.

 > [!NOTE]
 > Multifile assemblies can have only one entry point, even if the assembly has multiple code modules.